 Before taking the plunge and investing in the S&P 500, you must do your due diligence.
 The section below will touch on some key aspects you need to consider before investing in the S&P 500 index.

 There’s a reason the S&P 500 is one of the most popular investment vehicles for both retail and professional investors.
 As it provides exposure to the US equity market and comprises 500 firms from various sectors, it is an incredibly efficient way to diversify your portfolio.

 Over the past ten years, the index has displayed an average annual return of 13.6%.
 But keep in mind that past performance is not an indicator of future success.
 Within those ten years, though, individual years have deviated quite significantly from the average.
 In 2013, the index returned 32.4%; however, in 2018, it returned -4.4%.
 This makes it a better investment in terms of returns than a tax free ISA.
 What’s more, the S&P 500 even performed well across the pandemic, returning 15.76, which is more than some mutual funds.

 How To Invest In S&P 500 UK – Conclusion

 As a provider of passive returns, the S&P 500 index is hard to beat.
-With incredible diversification benefits and an average annualised return of 10%, this index is a favourite of many investors, and for a good reason.
+With incredible diversification benefits and an average annualised return of 10%, this index is a favourite of some investors.

 It is accessible, low-risk, and does not require you to actively trade or re-balance whatsoever.
-All you need to do is decide how much you want to invest, make the transaction, and let the index do its thing – simple!
+All you need to do is decide how much you want to invest, make the transaction, and let the index do its thing.